 06 of 11

-Question from a viewer: "Our female dog was spayed when she was 4-5 months old.
+Question from a viewer: "Our female dog was spayed when she was four to five months old.
 She is now 1-1/2 years old and bleeding; our male dog keeps trying to mate with her.
-The vet told my husband that sometimes this happens and that the way the dogs uterus is sometimes they miss an ovary and have to go back in.
+The vet told my husband that sometimes this happens and that the way the dog's uterus is sometimes they miss an ovary and have to go back in.
 I cannot see that this is possible if they removed the uterus.
 Does anyone know if this is possible?"

 Related: What is an Ectopic Ovary?